Class StrongBisimulationMixinImpl<B extends Bigraph<? extends Signature<?>>,AST extends ReactionGraph<B>>

 Type Parameters:

-R - type of the transition system
+B - type of the states of AST

 All Implemented Interfaces:

-public class StrongBisimulationMixinImpl<R extends AbstractTransitionSystem<Bigraph<? extends Signature<?>>>> extends Object implements BehavioralEquivalenceMixin<R>
+public class StrongBisimulationMixinImpl<B extends Bigraph<? extends Signature<?>>,AST extends ReactionGraph<B>> extends Object implements BehavioralEquivalenceMixin<AST>

 Strong: All actions are visible.